CALCRL: Function

 These receptors are linked to the G protein G_{s}, which activates adenylate cyclase and activation results in the generation of intracellular cyclic adenosine monophosphate (cAMP).

 CGRP receptors are found throughout the body, suggesting that the protein may modulate a variety of physiological functions in all major systems (e.g., respiratory, endocrine, gastrointestinal, immune, and cardiovascular).

 The CGRP family of receptors including CALCRL can couple to G-protein Gαs, Gαi and Gαq subunits to transduce their signals.
 Furthermore binding of ligands to CALCRL can bias coupling to these G-protein.
 Peptide agonist bind to the extracellular loops of CALCRL.
 This binding in turn causes TM5 (transmembrane helix 5) and TM6 to pivot around TM3 which in turn facilitates Gαs binding.

 Adrenomedullin receptor

 CALCRL binds Ramp2 to form the adrenomedullin receptor 1 (AM_{1}), while it binds Ramp3 to form adrenomedullin receptor 2 (AM_{2}).
 Adrenomedullin is a multifunctional 52 amino acid peptide widely expressed throughout the body.
 Its most prominent functions include regulation of blood pressure, endothelial barrier development and stability, and inflammation.
 Administration of adrenomedullin causes vasodilation and decreased blood pressure via binding to its receptors.

 Clinical significance

 Calcitonin gene-related peptide receptor antagonists are FDA approved for the treatment of migraine.
 This includes Erenumab, Ubrogepant and Zavegepant.

 Wounds

 In wounds, CGRP receptors found in nerve cells deactivate the immune system, to prevent collateral damage in case of a clean wound (common case).
-In very preliminary research, nerve blockers like e.g. lidocaine or botox have been demonstrated to block CGRP cascade, thereby allowing immune system involvement and control of pathogens, resulting in complete control and recovery.
+In very preliminary research, nerve blockers like lidocaine or botox have been demonstrated to block CGRP cascade, thereby allowing immune system involvement and control of pathogens, resulting in complete control and recovery.